raspberrypilearning/party-popper/en/step_3.md

 There are two main types of buzzer, an **active** buzzer and a **passive** buzzer.
 An **active** buzzer always plays the same tone.
 A **passive** buzzer can play a variety of tones.
 It requires a connection to be made and a specific signal to play the chosen tone.
 </p>

+<mark>Add an ingredient explaining the different types of buzzer, speaker and earphones that you can use.</mark>

 --- task ---

 **Look:** Notice that your buzzer has one long leg and one short leg.
 Just as with LEDs, the long leg is the positive (+) leg and the short leg is the ground (-) leg.
 If your buzzer legs are quite similar in height then take a look at the top of the buzzer and find the (+) symbol.